Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

-It could be very easy for your beardie to get water in their lungs while splashing, so keeping the water to a minimum is key.
+It’s easy for your beardie to get water in their lungs while splashing, so keeping the water to a minimum is vital.

 If you don’t love the idea of using your sink or bathtub, you might want to get a separate container for giving baths.

-Make sure it is big enough for them to crawl and splash around in a little bit.
+Make sure the container is big enough for them to crawl and splash around for a little bit.

-The first time you give your bearded dragon a bath, they may be a bit uncomfortable at first.
+The first time you bathe your bearded dragon, they may be a bit uncomfortable at first.
 Give them plenty of time to get used to this.